JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

       dnsPolicy: Default # Don't use cluster DNS.
 ```

-Now verify all 4 containers of the kube-dns POD are started successfully and the deployment is in the desired state
+Now verify all 4 containers of the kube-dns POD are started successfully and the deployment is in the desired state.
+Also they are assigned to a proper IP within the range of POD_NETWORK=10.2.0.0/16 which can be routed by Flanneld

 ```
 MacBook-Pro:coreos-vagrant jaswang$ kubectl get pods --all-namespaces